-Fynn, human paladin, hero of the Alliance, defender of Westfall.
+Fynn, paladin, hero of Azirin, defender of Stonehaven.

-The young paladin stood near a seam of dark metal, nicknamed “felslate”, carefully inspecting it for the perfect place to land his first blow.
-He was holding one of the ancient tomes from Nar’thalas academy, hoping it might grant him some insight.
+The young paladin stood near a seam of dark metal, nicknamed “farinslate”, carefully inspecting it for the perfect place to land his first blow.
+He was holding one of the ancient tomes from the Academy of Leren, hoping it might grant him some insight.
 It was titled The Art of the Ore.
-Apparently, an ancient mining tycoon from Suramar had authored it eons ago, detailing how to enchant mining tools to draw the most ore from the ground below.
+Apparently, an ancient mining tycoon from Utrecht had authored it eons ago, detailing how to enchant mining tools to draw the most ore from the ground below.
 If Fynn struck the right place, he would practically shatter the seam and simply scoop up his reward.

 Of course, that hadn’t been the experience thus far.

 Instead, the enchantment had nearly backfired, splintering the first two pickaxes before he even got to use them.
 The third time around, the entire seam had ignited in a very hot flame.